What Is Change Management in Aviation SMS

 - Employee or management changes, such as a new Safety Manager, layoffs, new vendors.

 The full list of change management operations is considerably longer.
-The main takeaway is that SMS programs and external environments are constantly changing, and change management is how aviation SMS programs adapt.
+The main takeaway is that SMS implementations and external environments are constantly changing, and change management is how aviation SMS implementations adapt to these ever-changing conditions in the safest manner possible.
+As you would expect, there is a process.

 How to Perform Management of Change